QuercusCode/Catcheater/README.md

 ### 2. Our Solution: A Self-Policing Cellular Chassis

-Project "CatchEater" is a complete *in silico* design for a modular, tag-less quality-control (QC) "chassis" built in *E. coli*.
+Project "Catcheater" is a complete *in silico* design for a modular, tag-less quality-control (QC) "chassis" built in *E. coli*.

 Our system hijacks the cell's native stress pathways to execute a "kill" decision, while a novel **"translation-completion certificate"** protects the good, productive cells.